BIOGRAPHY

 to several solo and 3-panel arbitration

 cases.
-I have also been selected
+I was also selected

 by the Federal Emergency Management